grasshopper001/MMmodules/README.md

 [MMM-Page-Selector](https://github.com/Veldrovive/MMM-Page-Selector),
 place these folders under `~/MagicMirror/modules/`.
 * Other modules could also be included and shown on certain page as long as they are added to the config.
+* If different url is introduced in different pages, please copy the folder MMM-webFrame, and refactor the copied module with another name such as "MMM-webFrame1"
 ---
 ## Configuration
 ---